saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 For more information about managing access to your organization, see [Managing User Information](/basics/acct-team-mgmt/managing-user-info).

-### Share apps with another team
+### Share Apps with another Team
 App groups can be shared across teams within an organization, but only organization admins have the permission to share an app group with other teams.

 <img src={useBaseUrl('img/mobile-apps/app-management-org-admin.png')} alt="Upload an app" width="800"/>

-Shared apps will appear under the **Shared With Me** tab on the **App Management** page for non-organization admin users, and team members can use these apps just as they would with apps from their own team.
+Shared apps will appear under the **Shared With Me** tab on the **App Management** page for non-organization admins, and team members can use these apps just as they would with apps from their own team.
 However, teams with a shared app group cannot delete it, ensuring the app remains accessible to all assigned teams.

 <img src={useBaseUrl('img/mobile-apps/app-management-shared-with-me.png')} alt="Upload an app" width="800"/>

-#### Share an app group
+#### Share an App Group
 1. Navigate to **App Management** and click on **More Actions** on the app group row you want to share.
 2. Select **Share** to open the Share Modal.

 <img src={useBaseUrl('img/mobile-apps/app-management-share-action.png')} alt="Upload an app" width="800"/>

-3. From the dropdown, choose the teams you want to share the app group with.
+3. From the dropdown list, choose the teams you want to share the app group with.

 <img src={useBaseUrl('img/mobile-apps/app-management-share-select.png')} alt="Upload an app" width="800"/>